canonical/launchpad-manual/docs/user/how-to/work-with-code-hosted-on-launchpad/host-your-code-on-launchpad.rst

 -  hand the branch over to a team, so several people can commit code to it.

-If you need more detail, see our full guide to :ref:`hosting code in Launchpad <using-launchpad-with-bazaar>`.

 .. note::

     Launchpad is free of charge for :ref:`open source projects <project-eligibility>`.